 The Singing Christmas Tree tradition continues serving the Jackson community by providing a spiritually edifying, fun-filled event of visual and musical splendor.

 For over 75 years, families, students, and neighbors have flocked to the Belhaven Singing Christmas Tree, and large crowds are expected once again this year, with an estimated number in the thousands.
+Roberta Sachs, junior voice major, will be at the tree's pinnacle as the chosen soloist.
 Eighty students will don their robes and hold their lights, forming the yearly glow that fills the campus with joyful sounds.

 See news release published on November 14, 2005: